-In this seminar, we will discuss together not only the main principles of Bloch’s conception of hope, but how we may actualize them in our actual lives.
+This four-evening seminar will be light on presentation and heavy on open discussion.
+We will discuss together not only the main principles of Bloch’s conception of hope, but how we may actualize them in our own lives.

-I will leave you with a passage from the introduction to The Principle of Hope.
+A passage from the introduction to The Principle of Hope:

 How richly people have always dreamed of this, dreamed of the better life that might be possible.
 Everybody’s life is pervaded by daydreams: one part of this is just stale, even enervating escapism, even booty for swindlers, but another part is provocative, is not content just to accept the bad which exists, does not accept renunciation.
 This other part has hoping at its core, and is teachable.
 It can be extricated from the unregulated daydream and from its sly misuse, can be activated undimmed.
 Nobody has ever lived without daydreams, but it is a question of knowing them deeper and deeper and in this way keeping them trained unerringly, usefully, on what is right.
 Let the daydreams grow even fuller, since this means they are enriching themselves around the sober glance; not in the sense of clogging, but of becoming clear.
 Not in the sense of merely contemplative reason which takes things as they are and as they stand, but of participating reason which takes them as they go, and therefore also as they could go better.
 Then let the daydreams grow really fuller, that is, clearer, less random, more familiar, more clearly understood and more mediated with the course of things.
 So that the wheat which is trying to ripen can be encouraged to grow and be harvested.

-Reading: Ernst Bloch, The Principle of Hope: Introduction and Part One: “(Report) Little Daydreams.”
-A free pdf file is available on registration.
+Reading: Ernst Bloch, The Principle of Hope, selected sections.
+A pdf Reader is available on registration.

-We are committed to making our offerings of knowledge, dialogue, and community available to anyone who feels they can benefit from them, regardless of ability to pay.
-We trust you to pay what you can currently afford.
-If you can not afford to pay anything, but feel you can benefit from our seminars, we wholeheartedly encourage you to register for free.
-For others, please bear in mind that a seminar costs nearly $1000 in labor and expenses to run.
+We are committed to making our offerings of knowledge, dialogue, and community available to anyone who feels they can benefit from them.
+If you can not afford to pay the full amount, we encourage you to communicate with us at email@example.com.

 The Principle of Hope